-The Cubs trade Guy Bush, Jim Weaver, and Babe Herman to the Pirates for Larry French and Fred Lindstrom.
+The Cubs trade Guy Bush, Jim Weaver, and Babe Herman to the Pirates for Larry French and Freddie Lindstrom.

-In a controversial vote, Yankee outfielder Mickey Mantle edges out Red Sox superstar Ted Williams to win the American League MVP.
-In spite of the 'Splendid Splinter' leading the league with a .388 average and 38 home runs, as well as a stunning .731 slugging average, two Chicago writers still list him in the ninth and tenth places on their ballots.
+Yankee outfielder Mickey Mantle edges out Red Sox superstar Ted Williams to win the American League MVP in a controversial vote.
+Despite the 'Splendid Splinter' leading the league with a .388 average, 38 home runs, and a stunning .731 slugging average, two Chicago writers still list him in the ninth and tenth places on their ballots.

 After 22 seasons, Larry Goetz is unwillingly 'retired' as a National League umpire by Warren Giles.
 The discharged arbitrator had been critical of the Senior Circuit because of the league's refusal to include umps in the players' pension fund.

-The American League proposes an expansion to nine teams in both leagues with interleague play.
+The American League proposes expanding to nine teams in both circuits with interleague play.
 If the National League agrees, the Junior Circuit will delay its plans for a Los Angeles franchise.

-Frank Robinson becomes the first Reds' player in 21 years to win the National League MVP award since first baseman Frank McCormick copped the honor after the 1940 season.
+Frank Robinson becomes the first Reds' player to win the National League MVP award since first baseman Frank McCormick copped the honor after the 1940 season.
 The 26-year-old right fielder gets all the writers' 15 first-place votes, easily outpointing Orlando Cepeda, 219-117.

 Rod Carew (.292, 8, 51) wins the American League Rookie of the Year Award.
-Receiving 19 of 20 first-place votes, easily outdistances Reggie Smith of the Red Sox.
+The Twins' second baseman, receiving 19 of 20 first-place votes, easily outdistances Reggie Smith of the Red Sox.

-Johnny Bench, who kept his freshman status by missing the final three games of the 1967 season due to a hand injury, is named the National League's Rookie of the Year by the narrowest of margins.
-The 20 year-old Reds' catcher edges Mets' southpaw Jerry Koosman for the award when Chicago American veteran scribe Jim Enight splits his choice because he "couldn't vote for one and ignore the other".
+Johnny Bench, who kept his freshman status by missing the final three games of the 1967 season due to a hand injury, is named the National League's Rookie of the Year.
+The 20-year-old Reds' catcher narrowly edges Mets' southpaw Jerry Koosman for the award when Chicago American veteran scribe Jim Enright splits his choice because he "couldn't vote for one and ignore the other."

-The Indians' freshman first baseman, Chris Chambliss (.275, 9, 48), wins the American League Rookie of the Year Award, receiving 11 of 24 first place votes cast by the BBWAA.
-The runner-up is Bill Parsons who is named on five writers' ballots after compiling a 13-17 record along with a 3.20 ERA for the Brewers this season.
+The Indians' freshman first baseman, Chris Chambliss (.275, 9, 48), wins the American League Rookie of the Year Award, receiving 11 of 24 first-place votes cast by the BBWAA.
+The runner-up is Bill Parsons, named on five writers' ballots after compiling a 13-17 record and a 3.20 ERA for the Brewers this season.

 Expo outfielder Andre Dawson (.282, 19, 65) wins the National League Rookie of the Year Award by a single vote over the Mets' Steve Henderson (.297, 12, 65).
 New York obtained Henderson in the Seaver trade with the Reds.

-The Yankees sign free-agent Rich 'Goose' Gossage to a six-year 2.75 million dollar contract.
+The Yankees and free-agent Rich 'Goose' Gossage agree to a six-year, $2.75 million contract.
 The future Hall of Famer closer had 26 saves and a 1.26 ERA for the Pirates last season.

 Terry Forster, the American League saves leader in 1974 with the White Sox, signs a big contract with the Dodgers, becoming the team's first free agent.
-Last season, the southpaw compiled a 6-4 record with a 4.43 ERA pitching for the Pirates and will post an 11-13 record during his 5 years in Los Angeles.
+Last season, the southpaw compiled a 6-4 record with a 4.43 ERA pitching for the Pirates and will post an 11-13 mark during his five years in Los Angeles.

 Second baseman Lou Whitaker (.285, 3, 58) wins the American League Rookie of the Year award.
-The distant runner-up is Brewers' second baseman Paul Molitor.
+The distant runner-up is Brewers' infielder Paul Molitor.

 Steve Sax (.282, 4, 47) becomes the fourth consecutive Dodger to win the National League Rookie of the Year award, outpointing Pirates infielder Johnny Ray and Cardinal outfielder Willie McGee.
 The 22-year-old second baseman joins previous winners Rick Sutcliffe, Steve Howe, and Fernando Valenzuela.

-Although the area has not yet been awarded a major league franchise, a groundbreaking ceremony is held to build what will eventually called Tropicana Field, a venue for hosting baseball fans from Tampa Bay and St. Petersburg, before securing a major league franchise.
-The Florida Suncoast Dome, the ballpark's original name, will be completed in 1990, but will not field a MLB team until eight years later when the Devil Rays play their first game as an expansion team, although, at various times during the interim, it's rumored the White Sox, Mariners, and Giants are making plans to be tenants in the Pinellas County facility.
+A groundbreaking ceremony occurs at the site of what will eventually be known as Tropicana Field, a venue for hosting baseball fans from Tampa Bay and St. Petersburg, before securing a major league franchise.
+The Florida Suncoast Dome, completed in 1990, does not field an MLB team for eight years until the Devil Rays play their first game; however, rumors have the White Sox, Mariners, and Giants becoming tenants during the interim in the Pinellas County facility.

-The soil is poured at Tropicana Field making it the first dirt infield on an artificial-turf field since Busch Stadium in 1975.
-Typically, dirt is usually only found around the bases and home plate when synthetic grass is employed.
+The soil is poured at Tropicana Field, making it the first dirt infield on an artificial turf field since Busch Stadium in 1975.
+Dirt is usually only found around the bases and home plate when synthetic grass is employed.

 Jesse Orosco (2-2, 7.68) may still be the oldest player in the major leagues next season.
-The 46-year old southpaw reliever agrees to a minor league contract with the Diamondbacks and will earn an $800,000 salary when he is added to the big league roster.
+The 46-year-old southpaw reliever agrees to a minor league contract with the Diamondbacks, earning $800,000 if he makes the big league roster.

-At a lunch time celebration at Union Station which includes a protest, the recently relocated Washington National League franchise announces its new name, logo and colors.
-Using the official original name of the district’s team which used the nickname the Senators from 1901-56, the club clad in red, white, blue and gold will be known as the Nationals.
+At a lunchtime celebration at Union Station, which includes a protest, the recently relocated Washington National League franchise announces its new name, logo, and colors.
+Using the DC franchise's original name, which used the nickname Senators from 1901-56, the club clad in red, white, and blue will become known as the Nationals.